RubendeBruin/DAVE/docs/observers.rst

 When observed nodes are deleted
 --------------------------------

-- no action is taken by the observation framework
-- if the observing node has the observed node in its "depends on" list, then the observing node will be deleted as well
+- any node observing the deleted node is deleted as well